 - Independent contractors.
 Non-compete agreements and clauses are not enforceable if entered into between an employer and an independent contractor or subcontractor.
-(Premier Industrial Corporation v.
-Marlow)

 Two (2) years.
-Per § 8-1-190(4), non-competes that remain in effect for two (2) years or less are assumed to be reasonable.
+Non-competes that remain in effect for two (2) years or less are assumed to be reasonable.

 For new and existing employees alike, the promise of employment (or the promise of continued employment) serves as adequate consideration for restrictive agreements.

-Non-disclosure agreement – A business form completed prior to engaging in the discussion of confidential information to prevent certain details from being shared with others.
+Alabama Non-Disclosure Agreement – A business form completed prior to engaging in the discussion of confidential information to prevent certain details from being shared with others.

-Non-solicitation agreement – Prevents an employee from conducting business with an employer’s clients and customers post-termination.
+Alabama Non-Solicitation Agreement – Prevents an employee from conducting business with an employer’s clients and customers post-termination.